robrohan/rizhi/readme.md

 to the very top of the markdown file.

 Since there is no server side code running, there isn't a reliable way to create a list of your current posts.
-After you write a new post, put it in the _posts_ directory, and are ready to publish, you need to update the _pages/index.md_ file to point to the new file.
+After you write a new post, and are ready to publish, you need to update the _pages/index.md_ file to point to the new file.

 For example, if you added a post titled 'my-new-post.md' in the _posts/2014_ directory you would add the following line to the _pages/index.md_ file: